jpereiran/jpereiran.github.io/_posts/2019-12-04-Excel-automation-with-pywin32.markdown

 ### Next steps
 With this example, I showed you how to open an set of Excel files with the same structure form a folder and extract all of its data into a .txt report and into an Excel template to grade the different questions in each of the files.

-In the next tutorial, I'll show you how to read this file with the grades and place them and the comments in each of the student files to avoid the work of opening each individual file and working directly in them.
+In the next tutorial, I'll show you how to read template file with the grades and place them and the comments in each of the student files to avoid the work of opening each individual file and working directly in them.